1. Home

 Violent injury nationwide:

-• The second leading cause of death in the United States’ pediatric population is related to firearm injury.
+• The leading cause of death in the United States’ pediatric population is related to firearm injury.

 • Injury recidivism rates as high as 55% per the American College of Surgeons (ACS).